Top 10 Things to Do in Macau

 Your vacation is your time so why not spend it taking care of number one?
 Macau’s 5 star hotels are home to amazing spas that exist for three reasons – to please, pamper and serve.
 Whether it’s a massage, facial, body scrub or wax, Macau’s highly trained spa professionals will reduce your stress and leave you refreshed, recharged and rejuvenated.
 As an added bonus, some spas also offer package options for couples, so you and your significant other can mix relaxation with romance, the ultimate combination!

 Indulging in Macau for other people (especially me!) also means something else – the chance to sample and savour excellent Portuguese wine.
 Every bit as good as their more famous French and Italian counterparts, Portuguese wine is the drink of choice in Macau, prominent in many of the city’s bars and restaurants.
 Long famous for Ports, Portugal these days is producing stunning reds (Thank you Douro boys!) and very underrated whites that suit all palates and tastes.
+For more in-depth info, just check out our Portuguese Wine Guide found here: Portuguese Wine Guide

 And when indulging in Portugal’s greatest export do it at the place I consider to be Macau’s 26th UNESCO World Heritage site – the stellar MacauSoul.
 Just look at that picture.
 If that’s not the pinnacle of life, then I don’t know what is.